llengdorfer/ml_kit_firebase_ei/excerciseEI.md

 The first step in this exercise is to again clone a remote project.
 File -> New -> Project from Version Control... -> https://github.com/llengdorfer/ml_kit_firebase_ei/tree/face_vision
 ## Code Explanation
-With the FirebaseVisionFaceDetectorOptions class you can select the options you want the Face Detector to function on.
+With the FirebaseVisionFaceDetectorOptions object you can select the options you want the Face Detector to function on.
 Optionally you can play around with the settings and choose different constants to influence the detection.
 ```
 FirebaseVisionFaceDetectorOptions highAccuracyOpts =